dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/2-mobius.md

 </KeyIdea>

-In this article, we'll view the 2D plane instead as the complex plane, and use our inversion intuition to derive Möbius maps.
-Then in the next and final part, we'll leverage all the intuition we've built, to finally solve some Möbius map questions.
+In this article, we'll view the 2D plane instead as the complex plane, and leverage our inversion intuition to derive Möbius maps.

 ## Why are Complex Numbers Relevant?